George Ruddick: Personal background

 George Ruddick's birth was registered in Brecon (Brecknock), he first came to note as a rugby player when he represented local rugby union club Brecon RFC.
 In an appraisal by former British Isles rugby union captain, Arthur Harding, Ruddick is described as a 'particularly good dribbler … a good tackler' and '…keen as a terrier.'
-Ruddick was wounded and badly injured a foot in World War I which meant he was unable to play again, and his death aged 67 was registered in Manchester, Lancashire, England.
+Ruddick was wounded and badly injured a foot in World War I which meant he was unable to play again.
+He died at his home in New Moston in February 1949.

 Playing career

 International honours

 George Ruddick won caps for Wales (RL) while at Broughton Rangers 1908…1910 3-caps, and won caps for Great Britain (RL) while at Broughton Rangers in 1908 against New Zealand (2 matches), and on the 1910 Great Britain Lions tour of Australia and New Zealand against Australia and Australasia.

 Championship final appearances

 George Ruddick played in Broughton Rangers' victory in the Championship during the 1901–02 season.